defunkt-dev/markojs-tutorial/src/content/tutorial/11-streaming-and-progressive-rendering/1-streaming-html/1-the-streaming-model/content.md

 - **`<@catch>`** inside a `<try>` is the error boundary — if the promise rejects, it renders instead of the section.

+## The same tag runs on the client, too

+`<await>` isn't a server-only tag.
+This initial render *streams from the server* — the resolved content lands in the HTML with no client JavaScript at all.
+But the very same `<await>` also runs in the browser: when a client interaction changes the promise you're awaiting, it re-renders the new result on the client.
+One tag for both places — you don't reach for a separate "client await" the way earlier versions of Marko required.

 That's the whole toolkit.
 The next lesson uses `<await>` to stream a search page's results over one long response; the chapter after puts `<await>`, `<@placeholder>`, and `<@catch>` together across a whole